Azerbaijan–Morocco relations

 Azerbaijan–Morocco relations are the bilateral relations between Azerbaijan and Morocco.
 Azerbaijan has an embassy in Rabat.
 Morocco has an embassy in Baku.

-Cooperation between the countries is carried out in such areas as agriculture, energy, transport, education, the private sector, tourism, logistics, telecommunications, construction, etc.
+The two countries cooperate in such areas as agriculture, energy, transport, education, the private sector, tourism, logistics, telecommunications, construction, etc.

 Diplomatic relations

 On December 30, 1991, Morocco recognized the independence of Azerbaijan.
 Diplomatic relations between Azerbaijan and Morocco were established on August 25, 1992.

-On December 12, 1994, a Protocol on cooperation was signed between the Ministries of Foreign Affairs of Azerbaijan and Morocco in Casablanca.
+On December 12, 1994, a protocol on cooperation was signed between the Ministries of Foreign Affairs of Azerbaijan and Morocco in Casablanca.

 The first official visit of Azerbaijani President Heydar Aliyev to Morocco took place in 1994.

 Azerbaijan's representative office in Morocco was opened in September 2006.
 The Embassy of Morocco to Azerbaijan was opened in November 2008.

 On September 28, 2007, the inter-governmental commission on bilateral cooperation between Azerbaijan and Morocco was established.

-The extraordinary Ambassador of Azerbaijan to Morocco is Ogtay Gurbanov. the Ambassador of Morocco to Azerbaijan is Mohammed Adil Ambarch.
+The ambassador of Azerbaijan to Morocco is Ogtay Gurbanov.
+The ambassador of Morocco to Azerbaijan is Mohammed Adil Ambarch.

-On March 5, 2018, Moroccan Foreign Minister Nasser Burit met with Azerbaijani foreign Minister Elmar Mammadyarov.
+On March 5, 2018, Moroccan Foreign Minister Nasser Bourita met his Azerbaijani counterpart Elmar Mammadyarov.
 During the event, a meeting of the Intergovernmental Commission was held, where a number of agreements were signed: